mmuratarat/mmuratarat.github.io/_pages/faq.md

 53. [What do Type I and Type II errors mean?](#what-do-type-i-and-type-ii-errors-mean)

 [General Machine Learning](#general-machine-learning)

 1. [What is an epoch, a batch and an iteration?](#what-is-an-epoch-a-batch-and-an-iteration)
 2. [What is the matrix used to evaluate the predictive model?
 How do you evaluate the performance of a regression prediction model vs a classification prediction model?](#what-is-the-matrix-used-to-evaluate-the-predictive-model-how-do-you-evaluate-the-performance-of-a-regression-prediction-model-vs-a-classification-prediction-model)
 3. [What are the assumptions required for linear regression?](#what-are-the-assumptions-required-for-linear-regression)
 4. [What are the assumptions required for logistic regression?](#what-are-the-assumptions-required-for-logistic-regression)
+5. Why is logistic regression considered to be linear model?
 5. [Why sigmoid function in Logistic Regression?](#why-sigmoid-function-in-logistic-regression)
 5. [What is collinearity and what to do with it?
 How to remove multicollinearity?](#what-is-collinearity-and-what-to-do-with-it-how-to-remove-multicollinearity)
 6. [What is R squared?](#what-is-r-squared)